WICG/storage-foundation-api-explainer/README.md

 All filesystem calls are accessible through a global NativeIO instance.

+IMPORTANT: At the moment, this WebIDL is written in synchronous form but we are still exploring the possibility of having WebAssembly call an async IO API.

 ```webidl
 // IMPORTANT: filenames are restricted to lower-case alphanumeric and underscore
 // (a-z, 0-9, _).
 This restricted character set should work on most filesystems